Mindgreppers/lifemaker_web/content/page/literature/life/who-am-I.md

 #### 2. Development
 ##### Birth of Life itself is development of energy.

-A unit of energy finally developing into a permanently stable (eternally existing) form is development.
+A unit of energy finally developing into a permanently stable (eternally existing) form is being called development.

 > Energy keeps on constituting and spilliting from various forms seeking stability of equilibrium, to ultimately reach a form which is stable and where the form's destruction is not possible no matter how strong the external forces.
 That type of unit of energy is Life, is akin to a conscious atom.
-It is what you and I am.
+It is what you and I are.
 We are permanent, indestructible and indivisible unit of energy.

 Energy indeed achieves permanence as-a-constitutional-form when a unit of Life is born.
 Becoming a conscious bundle (atom or whatever you would like to name it) is the end of aeons of development process where energy comes together as an indestructible unit (Life).
 All ancient spiritual wisdom and for any human, a personal spiritual insight comes with the same realisational knowledge.